aspnet/AspNetKatana/README.md

 # Welcome to Katana
-Katana is a flexible set of components for building and hosting OWIN-based web applications.
+Katana is a flexible set of components for building and hosting OWIN-based web applications on .NET Framework.

 This repo is the home for the Katana host, server, and middleware source code and documentation.
 Official releases of Katana components (including prerelease versions) can be found on https://nuget.org.